 • lipid metabolism problems.

-Moles on the labia minora and labia majora are congenital and acquired, benign and malignant.
+Moles on the labia minora and majora can be congenital or acquired, benign or malignant.

-The size of a mole can range from a slightly noticeable dot to a large speck.
+The size of a mole can range from a slightly noticeable point to a large spot.
 It depends on how deep the base of the mole is.

-• Moles that are benign in nature are flat or slightly raised above the epithelium.
+• Benign moles are flat or slightly raised above the epithelium.

-• Acquired moles appear throughout life and the reason for their formation is the genetic characteristics of the organism.
+• Acquired moles appear throughout life and the cause of their formation is genetic features body.

-Most often, the nevus grows and appears in childhood, when pigment cells move from the deep layer of the skin to the surface.
+Most often, a nevus grows and appears in childhood, when pigment cells move from the deep layer of the skin to the surface.

 Such moles are classified into:

 • epidermal.
-Melanin skin pigment cells accumulate in the epidermis;
+Cells of the skin pigment melanin accumulate in the epidermis;

 • intradermal.
 Characterized by the accumulation of melanocytes in the dermis;

-• border.
-Melanocyte cells are located on the border of the upper and deep layers of the skin.
+• borderline.
+Melanocyte cells are located at the border of the upper and deep layers skin.

 This division is conditional and serves as a guide for the specialist conducting the initial examination of the patient.